Leonard Hayflick: Biography

 He was a member of twenty scientific and professional societies in which he has held several high offices including President of the Gerontological Society of America from 1982 to 1983.
-He was a founding member of the Council of the National Institute on Aging, NIH, and chairman of its executive committee.
+He was a founding member of the Council of the National Institute on Aging, NIA, and chairman of its executive committee.
 He was a consultant to the National Cancer Institute and the World Health Organization, and was a member of several scientific advisory boards.
 He was Chairman of the Scientific Review Board of the American Federation for Aging Research where he was also a vice president and a Member of the board of directors.
 He was also recruited by Michael D. West, founder of Geron and current CEO of BioTime, to join the company's Scientific and Clinical Advisory Board, on which he served from 1991–2000.
 Hayflick was also a consultant at Genentech from a year after its founding and for the next 25 years.
 He developed their technology for growing animal cells in fermentation tanks in which most of their products were produced.

 Hayflick was one of several prominent biologists featured in the 1995 science documentary Death by Design: The Life and Times of Life and Times.
 Hayflick's last public interview, The Discovery of Cellular Senescence, aired as Episode 4 of Season 1 on The Saving Sapiens Podcast in 2024.

 Hayflick died at his home in Sea Ranch, California, on August 1, 2024, due to pancreatic cancer, at the age of 96.